Today, we’ll walk you through a complete electric and gas-powered pole saw review guide so you can find out the most suitable one for your needs!

 In addition to the pole length, the saw is designed so that you can use it in multiple angles, such as 0, 15, and 30 degrees.

-Powered by a fairly decent motor, it has an 8-inch cutting bar with an automatically lubricated chain, although it runs out of oil pretty quickly.
+Powered by a fairly decent motor, it has an 8-inch cutting bar with an automatically lubricated chain, although it quickly runs out of oil.

 Generous Warranty

-Another great asset of the Sun Joe SWJ802E is that it comes with a full warranty for up to 2 years!
+Another great asset of the Sun Joe SWJ802E is its full warranty for up to 2 years!
 This free warranty guarantees the quality of the pole saw and allows you to use it without worrying!

 What We Like